wwwnizar/test.jit/kustomize_envs/dev/README.md

 ## Execute test

-The ingest script reads payload from `kustomize_envs/dev/test/ingest.payload.json`, you can edit that file to customize the payload such as which repo and which commit to ingest.
+The ingest script reads payloads from `kustomize_envs/dev/test/ingest.payload.json`; you can edit this file to customize the payload, such as which repo and which commit to ingest.

 ```shell
 # Ingest token by sending payload to ingest layer